Carl-97/SIMS-WebCrawler/README.md

 # SIMS-WebCrawler
 Scope for the whole projekt.
-The scope is after the quality gate 1 to xxxx
+The scope is after the quality gate 1 to

 Purpose is to find more information/sources about items
 -------